Evolving-AI-Lab/synthesizing/README.md

 * See the licenses of the models that you visualize (e.g. [DeepScene CNN](https://people.csail.mit.edu/khosla/papers/iclr2015_zhou.pdf)) before use.

 ## Questions?
-Please feel free to drop [me](http://anhnguyen.me) a line or create github issues if you have questions.
+Please feel free to drop [me](http://anhnguyen.me) a line or create github issues if you have questions/suggestions.

 ## References